offbynull/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

-DNA sequencers work by taking many copies of an organism's genome, breaking up those copies into fragments, then scanning in those fragments.
-Sequencer typically scan fragments in 1 of 2 ways:
+DNA sequencers work by taking many copies of an organism's genome, breaking up those copies into fragment_NORMs, then scanning in those fragment_NORMs.
+Sequencer typically scan fragment_NORMs in 1 of 2 ways:

- * read_DNAs - small DNA fragments of equal size (represented as k-mers).
+ * read_SEQs - small DNA fragment_NORMs of equal size (represented as k-mers).

    ```{svgbob}
    A -> A -> A -> C -> C -> G -> A -> A -> A -> C
    ```

- * read-pairs - small DNA fragments of equal size where the bases in the middle part of the fragment aren't known (represented as kd-mers).
+ * read-pairs - small DNA fragment_NORMs of equal size where the bases in the middle part of the fragment_NORM aren't known (represented as kd-mers).

    ```{svgbob}
    A -> C -> A -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> ? -> T -> G -> C